 She has held visiting positions at the Institute for Fiscal Studies and at the Center for Demography and Ecology at the University of Wisconsin-Madison.
 She is Honorary Senior Lecturer at the University of Manchester.

 Eleonora has obtained grants from the Medical Research Council (MRC), MRC jointly with DFiD and ESRC, the National Institute for Health Research, the Royal Economic Society, the Manchester Institute for Collaborative Research on Ageing, the University of Manchester Research Institute and the School of Social Sciences at the University of Manchester.
 Current grant-funded work examines the health impact of health financing systems in sub-Saharan Africa, and the effect of maternity leave policies on the academic job market.
-From October 2019, she will work on an MRC consortium grant investigating the effects of urban development on health.
+She is also working on the economic analysis of the effects of urban development on health within the TRUUD MRC consortium until 2024.

 She has presented at several national and international conferences in economics, health economics and econometrics, and development economics.